PayPal Afterpay

 Warp threads moving through a traditional loom, showing how artisan collaboration and regional knowledge are woven into each textile used by RŪPAHAUS.

-Craft at the centre
+Craft At the Centre

 Colour derived from local plants.
 Motifs formed on traditional looms.
 Textures shaped slowly over days or weeks of weaving.
 These details give RŪPAHAUS pieces their depth, character, and quiet individuality.